SurachetMike/DL-Satellite-Image-Classification/README.md

 Long term
 -	To develop the land use and land cover classification system that can be used online and available for satellite imagery from other satellites.

+## Scope of Project

+To use remote sensing data (satellite image):
+-     Landsat 8 OLI satellite image on 2016 (15/02/2016).

+The Land use/Land cover classes, including:
+-     Build-up (urban, road, building), Forest, Water, Mangrove and Others (In addition to the above)

+To use DL for remote sensing data classification.

 ## References

 1. Castelluccio, M., Poggi, G., Sansone, C., and Verdoliva, L. (2015).
 Land use classification in remote sensing images by convolutional neural networks, ArXiv Preprint arXiv:1508.00092.